THE BIG EASY WILL HOST OUR NEXT BIG WEEKEND OF ALL THINGS TRUE CRIME

 CrimeCon is better with (lots of) friends!
 Please contact us for custom pricing.

-Discount codes of any kind do not apply to VIP badges.
+Discount codes do not apply to VIP badges.

 UPGRADES & CANCELLATIONS

 Any registrant can upgrade to another package at any time by paying the difference between the price of the new package (at the time of the upgrade) and the price they originally paid.
 No refunds are permitted, but registrants who can no longer attend have two options: a) A badge transfer to another person ($20 fee per badge applies); or b) Receive a voucher code for 100% of the amount paid, which can be used against any future CrimeCon event.
 Both options require that you notify us as least 24 hours before the start of the event.
 Please read the full Terms & Conditions on the registration page for all the details.